KovacsGG/mwlinkresolve/README.md

 ## Installation

-Install python3.
+A Windows executable release is available [here](https://github.com/KovacsGG/mwlinkresolve/releases)

+It is recommended to use the source scripts, if your system makes available a python environment.
 Install `mwclient` and `mwparserfromhell` with pip.

 ## Usage